 Platform as a Service (PaaS):

-“Delivers a computing platform and solution stack as a service, often consuming cloud infrastructure and sustaining cloud applications” 2 The PaaS is a platform that helps to deliver an environment where a user can use the clouds to develop new applications without the need to have the software or infrastructure purchased in-house.
-The consumer will have control of the applications that are running on the cloud, but will not have control of the infrastructure that it is running on.
-In essence, PaaS provides “anything needed to support how a company builds and delivers Web applications and services in the cloud.”3
+“Delivers a computing platform and solution stack as a service, often consuming cloud infrastructure and sustaining cloud applications” 2 The PaaS is a platform that helps to deliver an environment where a user can use the cloud to develop new applications without the need to have the Software or infrastructure purchased in-house.
+The consumer will have control of the applications running on the cloud but will not have control of the infrastructure that it is running on.
+PaaS essentially provides “anything needed to support how a company builds and delivers Web applications and services in the cloud.”3

 Infrastructure as a Service (IaaS):

 “Delivers computer infrastructure, typically platform virtualization environment as a service.
 It’s an evolution of virtual private server offerings.”
-2 IaaS uses the cloud to supply the infrastructure that would normally have to be procured by a singular organization to run an organization’s IT infrastructure.
-Included in the infrastructure are such things as servers, memory and storage that allow a customer to scale up or down as necessary.
-The infrastructure can then be used by customers to run their own software with only the amount of resources that are needed at a given moment in time.
-In the past, companies would often have to purchase a huge infrastructure to support a periodic spike in the need for resources, leaving the servers and networks idle for much of the remaining time.
-With IaaS, resources will not be wasted, because only what is needed at a given moment is utilized.
-The customers to the cloud service have control over the operating systems and applications, but don’t manage the cloud infrastructure.
+2 IaaS uses the cloud to supply the infrastructure that would normally have to be procured by a singular organization to run its IT infrastructure.
+The infrastructure includes servers, memory, and storage that allow a customer to scale up or down as necessary.
+Customers can then use the infrastructure to run their Software with only the needed resources at a given moment.
+In the past, companies often had to purchase a huge infrastructure to support a periodic spike in need for help, leaving the servers and networks idle for much of the remaining time.
+With IaaS, resources will not be wasted because only what is needed at a given moment is utilized.
+The cloud service customers have control over the operating systems and applications but don’t manage the cloud infrastructure.

 Pros and Cons of Cloud Computing:

 Many advantages can be gained from the use of cloud computing.
 Cloud computing is built upon the idea of economies of scale.
 The great thing about the cloud concept is the potential cost-saving benefits that can be gained for a small startup, large company, or even an entire federal agency.
-Cloud computing eliminates the usual high up-front cost that companies often cannot afford, allows for “infinite” resources on-demand, and provides the ability to pay for resources as they are needed.
-It also removes the need for special facilities and highly trained personnel dedicated to IT and the need to continually upgrade hardware and software as technology moves on and company requirements change.
+Cloud computing eliminates the usual high up-front cost that companies often cannot afford, allows for “infinite” resources on demand, and provides the ability to pay for help as needed.
+It also removes the need for special facilities and highly trained personnel dedicated to IT and the need to continually upgrade hardware and Software as technology moves on and company requirements change.

-Cloud computing allows a company to operate in an elastic fashion.
-Resources can be scaled up or down as needed by a project, consumer demand or operating need.
-The elasticity that is gained by cloud computing allows projects to proceed in a manner that is appropriate, without the time consuming and costly delays that the purchase of hardware and software has through the procurement process.
-Resources can be quickly provisioned/de-provisioned, which should result in a lower investment cost.
+Cloud computing allows a company to operate elastically.
+Resources can be scaled up or down as needed by a project, consumer demand, or driving needs.
+The elasticity gained by cloud computing allows projects to proceed appropriately without the time-consuming and costly delays that the purchase of hardware and Software has through the procurement process.
+Resources can be quickly provisioned/de-provisioned, resulting in a lower investment cost.
 The use of the cloud is looked at as an environmentally friendly approach.
 Currently, there are a huge number of server farms that operate to serve individual, organizational needs.
 With cloud computing, a single server farm can support many entities, potentially reducing power requirements, emissions, and disposal of old electronics.

 Reliability is a huge concern for many organizations; having a service down for a few minutes a year could be costly or cause a safety concern.
 Cloud takes control of reliability out of the organization’s hands and puts it into the hands of the cloud vendor.
 Service level agreements must be established with the cloud vendor to ensure the reliability requirements are agreed upon by both parties upfront.
-In some organizations, especially within the government, there are reporting laws that make it so a cloud option might “not be an acceptable solution due to government regulations such as Sarbanes-Oxley and Health and Human Services Health Insurance Portability and Accountability Act (HIPPA).”1 Also, many regulations prevent sensitive data from being transmitted beyond the borders of a nation.
-Cloud computing farms are generally built in locations that offer the lowest possible cost, many times outside the borders of the customer’s nation.
+In some organizations, especially within the government, reporting laws make it so a cloud option might “not be an acceptable solution due to government regulations such as Sarbanes-Oxley and Health and Human Services Health Insurance Portability and Accountability Act (HIPPA).”1 Also, many regulations prevent sensitive data from being transmitted beyond a nation’s borders.
+Cloud computing farms are generally built in locations offering the lowest possible cost, often outside the customer’s nation’s borders.
 Currently, clouds are being established that alleviate this concern, but as a result, the cost of using the cloud vendor increases.

 After it has been decided that a cloud environment is a correct fit, the cloud layer that will be implemented must be selected: SaaS, PaaS, or IaaS.
 Each of the different layers brings with it entirely different questions; following the layer’s selection, the type of Platform that the cloud will be deployed on must be chosen: public, community, private, or hybrid.
-Considering the entire life cycle cost of implementing cloud.
-Without much question, the initial cost of implementing a cloud will be lower, but since costs are paid for on a per-use basis, the cost over the entire lifetime of could potentially be higher with a cloud.
+Considering the entire life cycle cost of implementing the cloud is important.
+Without much question, the initial cost of implementing a cloud will be lower, but since prices are paid for on a per-use basis, the cost over the entire lifetime could potentially be higher with a cloud.
 When developing the cost estimate to establish an IT infrastructure without the shadow, costs beyond the hardware and Software’s initial purchase must be considered.
-With a cloud, especially in the public cloud, there is a large reduction in the costs for updates/patches, maintenance and reductions in staff, all factors that need to be taken into consideration when doing a fair comparison.
-Simply put, opportunity cost must be determined for moving to a cloud and a decision should be made based on the needs of the organization.
+With a cloud, especially in the public cloud, there is a considerable reduction in the costs for updates/patches, maintenance, and staff reductions, all factors that need to be considered when making a fair comparison.
+Opportunity cost must be determined for moving to a cloud, and a decision should be made based on the organization’s needs.